zekro-archive/GwendolynBot/README.md

 # GwendolynBot
-This is a multi functional Bot
+This is a multi-functional Bot.
+Thx to Zekro for the basic,s^^.
+Thx to all the others they merged they parts^^.